This FAQ explains how patients can manage their My Health Record (MHR) information and what happens when providers access that information in Zedmed.

 How can provider organisations manage their access to MHR?

-If a patient (with notifications enabled) has not attended a practice for 3 years or forgot they had registered at a practice, they may be concerned if they receive a notification that their MHR was accessed unexpectedly.
+If a patient (with notifications enabled) has not attended a practice for three years or forgot they had registered at a practice, they may be concerned if they unexpectedly receive a notification that their MHR was accessed.

 Zedmed does not record which provider opened the Clinical Record that triggered the notification, but the patient will be notified what the healthcare provider organisation was, so the patient may call the practice.